iExecBlockchainComputing/documentation/for-developers/quick-start-for-developers.md

 iexec order publish --app --chain goerli
 ```

-Your application is now available for everyone on iExec marketplace on the conditions defined in apporder.
+Your application is now publicly available on iExec marketplace on the conditions defined in apporder.

 You can check the published apporders for your app